stencila/stencila/help/hub/organizations/manage-organization-settings.md

 id: 4170077
 title: Manage your organization settings
 description: Update your organization profile information, set a image and choose your project theme
+published: true
 ---

 After [creating an organization](./create-an-organization.md) it's a great idea to personalize your organization profile page.

 ## Edit your profile
 By customizing your profile other users get a better sense of who you are and what you do.
-It also helps make your page look awesome :sparkles:
+It also helps make your page look awesome ⭐

 ![](http://stencila.github.io/hub/manager/snaps/org-new-profile-fields.png)

 ## Change your profile picture
-Your profile picture helps identify you across Stencila :cat:
+Your profile picture helps identify you across Stencila 😺

 ![](http://stencila.github.io/hub/manager/snaps/org-settings-image-form.png)

 ## Choose your theme
-We want your published articles to look beautiful, branded and pleasant to read. :sparkles:
+We want your published articles to look beautiful, branded and pleasant to read 💥

 It's pretty exciting to be able to choose a theme and save yourself time deciding how your article will look.
 We have a range of design themes to choose from and you can preview them all at https://stencila.github.io/thema.